Okra is a staple in many southern gardens. Learn how to grow okra in your garden, including seed starting, care, and harvest instructions!

 Soaking the seeds overnight in water can help aid in germination.

-Sow the seeds at least 15 inches apart in rows spaced at least 3-4 feet apart.
+Sow the seeds at least 15 inches apart in rows spaced about 3 feet apart.

 In southern locations, you can grow 2 crops of okra- starting the first indoors before your last frost and the second directly sowing about mid to late June.